ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter3.md

 This example does exactly same thing as above.
 The only difference is syntax.

 #### Closure
-Actually, more accurate name of calling 'function' we've discussing is 'closure'.
-It is called closure because our functions captures values automatically that were in the environment when it is defined.
+Actually, accurate name of calling 'function' in Opto is 'closure'.
+It is called closure because our functions capture values automatically that were in the environment when it is defined.
 See the following example.
 ```
 template<//>
 module closure_example(){